carlynorama/Hello_Cpp_Using_VSCode/README.md

 Getting Reacquainted with C++ on MacOS

-## C++ Project Start Up

 ### Check the Environment

 C++ needs a compiler.
 Confirm what tools are available.
-Sample result on checking:
+My result on checking:

 ```zsh
 clang --version     # Apple clang version 14.0.3 (clang-1403.0.22.14.1)